bytecodealliance/component-docs/component-model/src/introduction.md

 ## Status

 The component model is a work in progress.
 Although the architecture is well-defined, details are still evolving.
-This version of the guide is current as at late August 2023.
+This version of the guide is current as of late August 2023.

 ## Get started